Entity378/Bone-Skewer-Grabber-V2/README.md

 ```
 You dont need to install any modules opening the install them for you.
 Then you can open the builder.py file which willopen the gui.
+You need to run "setup.bat" as administrator to avoid problems.
 ```
 ### 4. Create A Discord Webhook: